 The English Department at Oklahoma State University offers a comprehensive program leading to an MA in English with an option in Teaching English as a Second Language (TESL).
 The TESL program is designed to provide students with the skills necessary to teach English to non-native speakers in a variety of situations, e.g., teaching English as a foreign language in an overseas school, college, or university; teaching English as a second language to international students studying in intensive English programs in the U.S.; or teaching English to bilingual/bicultural students in American public school systems and adult education programs.
 The TESL curriculum is designed to provide professional training in theoretical and applied linguistics, methods of teaching English as a second language, materials development, and second language testing.
 Students also participate in a supervised internship program in ESL.
 The elective courses are interdisciplinary in nature and are chosen by students and their advisory committees in accordance with particular interests and needs.
 The MA in English with an option in TESL consists of 30 credit hours (thesis option) or 34 credit hours (non-thesis option).
 In addition to these hours, students must fulfill the language requirement and pass the MA Qualifying Examination in TESL.
 A description of the degree requirements and regulations appears on the following pages.

-Forms to File in 308 Morrill for the MA in English with TESL Option
+Forms to File in 308 Morrill for the MA in English with TESL Option:

-Departmental Advisory Committee Form: by the end of the first year of graduate study

-Plan of Study: before completion of the 17th hour (filed online at the Graduate College website)

-Notice of Intent to take Qualifying Exams: by the end of the second week of classes in the semester in which exams will be taken

-Thesis Prospectus (when applicable): no later than the beginning of the first semester of thesis hours

-Notice of Intent to defend a Thesis (when applicable): by the end of the first three weeks of the semester in which the defense will take place

-Results of Final Defense Form (when applicable): immediately following defense
+- Departmental Advisory Committee Form: by the end of the first year of graduate study - Plan of Study: by the end of the second semester of full-time enrollment excluding summer sessions (filed online at the Graduate College website http://gradcollege.okstate.edu/planofstudy) - Notice of Intent to take Qualifying Exams: by the end of the second week of classes in the semester in which exams will be taken - Thesis Prospectus (when applicable): no later than the beginning of the first semester of thesis hours - Notice of Intent to defend a Thesis (when applicable): by the end of the first three weeks of the semester in which the defense will take place - Results of Final Defense Form (when applicable): immediately following defense